RoboticsClubatUCF/RCCF-PEP25/README.md

 Learn how to install Mission Planner [here](https://ardupilot.org/planner/docs/mission-planner-installation.html).
 When the CubePilot is connected to a computer in Mission Planner, the latest version of ArduRover can be installed.
 Download the [parameters](PEP25ArdupilotParameters.param) and upload them to the Board in Mission Planner.

+ESP32-PWM-to-Stepper is a hack to allow for the rudder to be controlled with a stepper motor rather than a servo.

 ## Installation:
 This will install all of the code in a GIT workspace on your computer.